2000 Hungarian Grand Prix: Qualifying

 Michael Schumacher took his fifth pole position of the 2000 season.

 During Saturday's one-hour qualifying session, each driver was limited to twelve laps, with the starting order determined by their fastest laps.
 The 107% rule was in force during this session, which required each driver to set a time within 107% of the fastest lap to qualify for the race.
-The session took place in dry and clear weather, similar to practice, but with a warmer track temperature.
+The session took place in dry, hot and clear weather, similar to practice, but with a warmer track temperature.
 The warm weather made the track more slippery.
 Most of the faster teams used new rear tyres and front scrubbed compounds to reduce understeer when lapping quickly.
 Michael Schumacher qualified on pole position for the 28th time in his career, and fifth of the season, with a lap of 1:17.514, on his first fast lap midway through qualifying.
 Coulthard, who was 0.372 seconds slower on his third and final run, joined Michael Schumacher on the grid's front row.
 McLaren did not optimise Coulthard's vehicle for low fuel, and it oversteered in the circuit's first two sectors.
 Häkkinen, third, made considerable car setup changes by altering the rear anti-roll bar and front torsion beams, which he tested early in qualifying to see if it improved his performance.
 Ralf Schumacher qualified fourth with the newer Williams qualifying engine, his season-best qualifying result.
 He was satisfied with revisions to his car's aerodynamics.
 Barrichello, fifth, had car handling difficulties and said Coulthard prevented him from lapping faster.
 Frentzen, sixth, had excess oversteer in the track's final two sectors.